collective/collective.developermanual/source/templates_css_and_javascripts/css.rst

     not: portal/portal_membership/isAnonymousUser

-If you want to load the CSS in the bundle with Plone's default ``member.css``, use ``insert-after="member.css"``.
-In this case, however, the file will be one of the first CSS files to be loaded and cannot override values from other files unless CSS directive !import is used.
+If you want to load the CSS in the same bundle as Plone's default ``member.css``, use ``insert-after="member.css"``.
+In this case, however, the file will be one of the first CSS files to be loaded and cannot override values from other files unless the CSS directive ``!important`` is used.

 Conditional comments (IE)
 ==============================